The Hilltop Bistro will re-open on Tuesday, January 16, 2018.

-The Hilltop Bistro at Yukon College is a fine dining training facility for Yukon College Food and Beverage, and Culinary Arts students.
+The Hilltop Bistro is a training facility for Yukon College Culinary Arts students.

 Reservations are required: firstname.lastname@example.org

 Book the Bistro for an event